rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

 It would seem `AssemblyLoadContext.LoadFrom*()` doesn't use `dyld`?
 Hmm... not sure about that.

-Obviously, I don't want to use `dynamic` all over the place.
-I refactored things; remove the test assembly reference to the pinvoke assembly, and introduce a "middle-man"/glue assembly containing interfaces both use:
+Obviously, we don't want to use `dynamic` all over the place.
+Tried refactoring things; remove the test assembly reference to the pinvoke assembly, and introduce a "middle-man"/glue assembly containing interfaces both use:

 | Assembly | Project References | Dynamically Loads | Notes
 |-|-|-|-